“Rebuild My Church” Capital Campaign

 Master Facility Plan 3-D Animation

 Please view the Master Facility Plan animation below and consider donating to the campaign if you wish to help.
+For an update on our progress as of winter 2019, check out the video below that or here.
 Features of each building are explained below.
 (See planning, design, and construction updates on the blog here.)

 We’d like to keep you in the loop on future plans for Bethlehem Farm.
 We have a strategy for future development of the Farm property that we believe will enhance our mission and ministry in several ways: